-The nomination period closes at 5:00 p.m. on December 6, 2019, but if an incumbent does not file, the nomination period for that particular office is extended until December 11, 2019.
+The registrar maintains a public candidate filing list on our website.
+This list is updated at the close of business each day.
+The nomination period closes at 5:00 p.m. on August 7, 2020, but if an incumbent does not file, the nomination period for that particular office is extended until August 12, 2020.
 A list of local office candidates will be available after the close of nominations.
-The certified list from the Secretary of State's office will be available by December 26, 2019.
+The certified list from the Secretary of State's office will be available by August 27, 2020.